 Use AI on top of structure, not instead of it

-AI is most useful after the evidence base has IDs, source links, clear fields, and a working synthesis structure.
+AI is most useful after the evidence base has IDs, clear fields, and a working synthesis structure.
 At that point it can help with retrieval, first-pass grouping, summarising, question answering across a curated corpus, or drafting support from already checked material.

 If the structure underneath is weak, AI usually makes the confusion faster.
 That is why AI-ready knowledge environments and report-writing workflows belong in the same conversation.
-The usefulness of the AI layer depends on the discipline of the evidence layer underneath it.

 Keep human judgement on theme decisions, caveats, and recommendations